w3c/wai-tutorial-images/content/textual.md

 ### Using an image

-Previously it was not possible to create such text using CSS styling that would be rendered consistently across browsers, which is why images of text were used.
+{% include issue.html note="Removed Long-winded introduction." status="proposed" %}

 The text alternative for this image is the same as the slogan presented in the image: “Your access to the city”.
 The decorative effects (stylized text and shadow) are not be described because they are not relevant.

 {::nomarkdown}
 {% include box.html type="start" title="Code" class="example" %}